entropy-zero/mapbase-model-src/README.md

+This is Entropy : Zero's fork of Mapbase's model sources.
+This is used for certain custom animations used by new NPCs, mainly those created for E:Z2 sequel projects and/or NPCs which don't appear in E:Z2 but are still available for modding purposes.
+Note that some of these animations are meant to be used with models that are not available in E:Z2 or this repository, although they should still function on any model if specified to include them.

+All new animation QCs are prefixed with `ez2_` and can be found in the `modelsrc` folder.

+Please open an issue if you have trouble compiling any of these files.

+Content below is from the original Mapbase model sources:

+---

 # Mapbase Model Sources

 This repository contains most of Mapbase's model and animation source files, primarily `.qc`, `.qci`, `.smd`, and `.blend` files.